It's Not Easy, But Aspen Moves Toward 100 Percent Renewable Energy

 The Sierra Club hopes all this will add up to lower carbon emissions for cities, and the country.

 In Aspen, that's still a challenge.
 A decade ago the city set out to bring down all its emissions 30 percent by 2020.
-Despite Aspen Utilities success, the city is not there by a longshot.
+Despite Aspen Utilities' success, the city is not there by a long shot.
 Skadron says his next goal is the transportation sector.
 He's talking with companies about using Aspen to experiment with lowering carbon emissions from cars.

-"Whoever's thinking about the transportation future whether it's Tesla or Google or Ford Motor Company or Toyota or Apple.
+"Whoever's thinking about the transportation future whether it's Tesla or Google or Ford Motor Co. or Toyota or Apple.
 They would bring the transportation future," says Skadron.

 After transportation, there are still emissions from the local airport and the natural gas used to heat homes.
 The city is working on a new climate action plan that it plans to issue this fall.